neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Http.rst

 ..note::

-  The Component Chain is considered deprecated as of Flow 6.2 and will be removed in a later version.
-All components will be replaced by PSR-15 middlewares and an easy upgrade-path will be provided.
+  The Component Chain is considered deprecated as of Flow 6.3 and will be removed in a later version.
+All components will be replaced by `PSR-15 Middlewares`_ and an easy upgrade-path will be provided.

 Instead of registering a new RequestHandler the application workflow can also be altered by a custom ``HTTP Component``.
 A HTTP component must implement the :abbr:`Component interface (\\Neos\\Flow\\Http\\Component\\ComponentInterface)`